 - Travel buddy information

-For more city/town specific information in Mexico, we join the foreigner/expat Facebook groups for that particular town.
-For example, there are multiple foreigner Facebook groups for:
+For more city/town-specific information in Mexico, we join the foreigner/expat Facebook groups for that particular town.
+For example, there are multiple foreign Facebook groups for:

 4. Google Maps